ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 ## Complexity Without Empathy Considered Harmful

+How are you, as one of the best and brightest, preparing for the inevitable day when someone less talented than you has to modify the software you wrote?

+Let's be honest and empathize that most people who currently have the title of "software developer" are not going to have the time, patience, or talent to wade through spaghetti code with dependencies pointed in the wrong direction, with poorly-named variables, and with poor test coverage.
+Just like the Voyager software, there will be a legacy of unknowables in the code, and that's not good for anybody.

+Worse, though, is the example being set for people who are new to the craft.
+There's a self-perpetuating cycle here, particularly given that very few developers have any sort of exposure to the "team sport" that is growing and maintaining large software systems.
+If all I see when I look around is poorly-abstracted software, then are you surprised when I generate code of the same quality?

+(This, by the way, is why I feel strongly that most colleges and universities are cheating their CS grads by not preparing them for a career working in large, complex teams on large, complex projects.)

+## How To Do Better

-Not every smart person I know suffers from a reluctance to find and exploit appropriate abstractions.
-Most of the people I know who strive for the right abstraction share a common value: __empathy__.
+Obviously, there are smart people who __do__ seek and find proper abstractions.
+Most of them (at least the ones I know personally)  share a common value: __empathy__.
 They all have empathy for their current teammates and future developers.

 This empathy for fellow developers can emerge in a number of ways.
 Perhaps the best known manifestation is Knuth's ["Literate Programming"][lp]:

 > Let us change our traditional attitude to the construction of
 > programs: Instead of imagining that our main task is to instruct a
-> computer what to do, let us concentrate rather on explaining to
+> computer what to do, __let us concentrate rather on explaining to
-> human beings what we want a computer to do.
+> human beings what we want a computer to do__.

+My own personal interpretation of Literate Programming is: prefer self-explanatory code over comments.
+I often urge my pairs to write test and code as if it were english, and thus drive out the right abstractions.

-Another great example is Eric Evans's ["Domain Driven Design"][ddd] (as explained in his [book of the same name][dddbook])
+That tactic is actually a variation on an idea presented in Eric Evans's ["Domain Driven Design"][ddd] philosophy, which is to use the language of the domain to articulate requirements as well as implement the code.
+As explained in his [book of the same name][dddbook]:

 > A domain model ... is not just the knowledge in a domain expert's
-> head; it is a rigorously organized and selective abstraction of that
+> head; it is a __rigorously organized and selective abstraction of
-> knowledge. ...
-The model is the backbone of a language used by all
+> that knowledge__. ...
+The model is the backbone of a language used
-> team members.
+> by all team members.

 At Pivotal, empathy takes form in our engineering practices.

 __We test-drive__, which forces us to think deeply about the proper abstractions in the code as we're writing it.
+Testing first generally drives out better design; and allows us to safely introduce or change the abstractions later.

 __We pair program__, which forces us to explain, before the code gets committed, the reasoning and intentions behind the code.
+Explaining it to the person sitting next to you is the first step towards explaining it to future readers of your code.

-__We rotate frequently between teams__, meaning that we're almost always teaching someone a new domain and codebase, and so we are incentivized to make sure the code is understandable and abstracted correctly; and we feel acute pain around explaining poorly abstracted code.
+__We rotate frequently between teams__, meaning that we're almost always teaching someone the domain, the architecture, and the codebase.
+As a result, we are incentivized to make sure the code is understandable and abstracted correctly; and we feel acute pain around explaining poorly abstracted code.

+## ...
+And A Warning

+You get to choose what you spend your brain's CPU cycles on.
+Well-abstracted code is easier to reason about and safer to change.
+If your brain is occupied with poorly-abstracted details, you're going to miss opportunities for creative problem solving, and you won't get the flashes of insight that can be critical to solving problems well.

+Smart people who claim to not need practices are often productive ... alone.
+But software (and life) is a team sport.
+So even if you won't find good abstractions for your own sake, do it for your fellow developers.
+They'll thank you for it.

+Our brains are naturally limited.
+This can be a curse, or it can be a gift, depending on how you look at it.

   [lp]: http://www.literateprogramming.com/knuthweb.pdf